 Check your business balance on a daily basis and use the ’bank by phone’ option; it provides sufficient details and is more difficult to hack.
 (This applies to making an actual phone call rather than using your smartphone to log on to the bank’s website).

 Change your online banking passwords several times throughout the year—and throw password1234 out the window.
-Make sure your login is a long mix of numbers and letters, capitals, and lower case.
+Make sure your password is secure with a long mix of numbers and letters, both capitals and lowercase.

 Banks, financial institutions, vendors, merchants, and all organizations involved in online merchandising are finding an increased need to ensure their transactions are secure.
 It is equally important for their clients to secure their equipment themselves.
 Hackers, like all other predators, will attack the weakest prey.
 Keep your security measures strong so they have to find another victim.